Frequently Asked Questions

 Please remember that FLVS is an option and is not required for enrollment.
 If you want to use this service, please click this link: Florida Virtual School.

 When registering with FLVS, please do so as a private school student.
-After you choose Escambia County as your district, a drop-down box will open with a list of available schools; select Private Hillcrest Academy.
+After you choose Escambia County as your district, a drop-down box will open with a list of available schools; select Hillcrest Private Academy.
 If they require a student ID number, this is your student’s social security number.
 (You may need to add an x to the end of the ss#) Please allow up to 48hrs for us to approve your registration.

 *Note: HPA is not affiliated with FLVS Connections Academy or K-12; these are public schools.